Living in a Dreamworld

 Unfortunately, life doesn’t always allow us to live the life we want to lead.
 Reality tends to overpower and take precedence over our fictitious imaginings, and, too often, we get called away from our dreamy wanderings.

-As a dreamer, I am not referring to those often confusing and chaotic images that occur when we’re in a deep sleep, but to those times when we just go off into our own private world, those times when we can be anything we want to be – famous, heroic, rich, – there are no boundaries to our dream world existences.
+As a dreamer, I am not referring to those often confusing and chaotic images that occur when we’re in a deep sleep, but to those times when we just go off into our own private world, those times when we can be anything we want to be – famous, heroic, rich – there are no boundaries to our dream world existences.

-Dreaming may be a form of escapism but it is not so dissimilar to losing ourselves in a book, a computer game or a television programme.
+Dreaming may be a form of escapism, but it is not so dissimilar to losing ourselves in a book, a computer game, or a television programme.
 It takes us to another world.
 The only difference is that this is a world of our making and choosing rather than somebody else’s.
 We can set the limits; we can set the rules; we can decide what will happen.

 Other than for the fact that we’re not actually doing anything whilst we’re in our dream-like state, dreaming is quite similar to our other recreational activities.
-It’s a form of rest, relaxation and recovery.
+It’s a form of rest, relaxation, and recovery.
 It’s not so different from taking a holiday.

-In this modern world of action and progress, where there is an emphasis on making things happen, dreaming isn’t often considered as a worthwhile, beneficial, contributory pursuit.
+In this modern world of action and progress, where there is an emphasis on making things happen, dreaming isn’t often considered a worthwhile, beneficial, or contributory pursuit.
 Dreaming is for idlers, people with no drive, people who have nothing better to do, people who live in a world of make-believe.

-But, having a dream does, at least, give us something to aim for.
-Without a dream we don’t know where we want to go; we don’t know what direction we should travel.
+But having a dream does, at least, give us something to aim for.
+Without a dream, we don’t know where we want to go; we don’t know what direction we should travel.
 Dreams give us hope and ambition.

 One day, as sci-fi conjectures, it may be possible to make that dream world our primary world, our first-choice world.
 If it’s that good a place, then why wouldn’t we?
-That fourth dimension may become our alternative reality, our preferred reality
+That fourth dimension may become our alternative reality, our preferred reality.

 Dreaming may be a rather indulgent, rather egocentric, rather fruitless activity.
-But it does no particular harm, neither to us, nor to others.
+But it does no particular harm, neither to us nor to others.
 We should never be ashamed or deterred from returning to our dreams.
 There is nothing wrong with being a bit of a dreamer.